manticoresoftware/manticoresearch/manual/Updating_documents/REPLACE.md

 `REPLACE` works similar to [INSERT](../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md), but it marks the old document with the same ID as a new document as deleted before inserting a new document.

+If you use HTTP JSON protocol, 2 different request formats are available: a common Manticore query and an Elasticsearch-like one.
+You can see both formats demonstrated in the examples.

 <!-- intro -->
 ##### SQL:
 <!-- request SQL -->